-- detailed briefings to all organisations consulted with to date and key groups who have been engaged in the draft EIS process - approximately 16 community information and feedback sessions - approximately 4 community information stalls - letterbox drop to residents, businesses, and organisations - public notices in media, online and relevant information outlets - community information line and email - stakeholder meetings, presentations and emails.
+- detailed briefings to all organisations consulted with to date and key groups who have been engaged in the Draft EIS process - approximately 16 community information and feedback sessions - approximately 4 community information stalls - letterbox drop to residents, businesses, and organisations - public notices in media, online and relevant information outlets - community information line and email - stakeholder meetings, presentations and emails.

-In addition, DIDTRCA will provide an extended period for EIS public exhibition which will further the opportunity for those affected to give feedback to the project and management measures.
-Targeted engagement will also take place during the extended EIS public exhibition period with those eligible for amelioration.
+In addition, DITRDCA will provide an extended period for Draft EIS public exhibition which will further the opportunity for those affected to give feedback to the project and management measures.
+Targeted engagement has since taken place during the extended Draft EIS public exhibition period with those eligible for amelioration.

-Given that project engagement has taken place within the local and regional study area and that there will be additional opportunities for engagement during EIS public exhibition, it is possible that a proportion of residents and service providers within the local and regional study areas would have limited understanding about the flight paths, resulting in a medium impact to people's capacity to effectively engage and influence decision-making over issues that may affect their lives in both the local and regional study areas.
+Given that project engagement has taken place within the local and regional study area and that there has since been additional opportunities for engagement during Draft EIS public exhibition, it is possible that a proportion of residents and service providers within the local and regional study areas would have limited understanding about the preliminary flight paths (at the time of Draft EIS exhibition), resulting in a medium impact to people's capacity to effectively engage and influence decision-making over issues that may affect their lives in both the local and regional study areas.